icrobotics-team167/docs/src/chapter-01-frc-basics/01-first-and-frc.md

 ### FIRST Tech Challenge

 FIRST Tech Challenge (FTC) is a robotics competition for students from grades 7 to 12.
 Teams consist of up to 15 students.
 Originally, the program was designed to offer a cheaper alternative to FRC for schools that wanted a robotics program but couldn't afford FRC.
 However, it has since established itself as a strong and independent program.
-FTC students design robots to fit in an 18" x 18" cube and program their robots with block programming or Java.
+FTC students design robots to fit in an 18" cube and program their robots with block programming or Java.
 Then, they compete against other teams in a 2v2 format.
 Teams also work to raise money, do outreach events at local schools, and create an engineering notebook.

 ### FIRST Robotics Competition

 FIRST Robotics Competition (FRC) is FIRST's flagship robotics program.
-It is for students from grades 9 to 12, and adults (e.g. teachers, engineers, etc.) work with students.
+It is for students from grades 9 to 12, and adults (e.g. teachers, engineers, etc.) work with the students.
 Team sizes vary—in fact, some teams have nearly 100 students—but most teams have around 30 students.
 Each team designs and builds a 125 lb robot and programs in Java, C++, or LabVIEW.
 Then, teams compete in a 3v3 format.
 FIRST's website reads:

 > We call FIRST Robotics Competition the ultimate Sport for the Mind.
 High-school student participants call it "the hardest fun you’ll ever have."
 It's as close to real-world engineering as a student can get.